Arrest of Jesus: Biblical narrative

 John 7:30 and 32 refer to early attempts to arrest Jesus which were unsuccessful.
 Luke 4:29 recounts that "everyone in the synagogue" in Nazareth laid hold of Jesus and "dragged him out of town", but he escaped and continued "on his way".

 According to the canonical gospels, after the Last Supper, Jesus and his disciples went out to Gethsemane, a garden located at the edge of the Kidron Valley, thought by scholars to probably have been an olive grove.
 Once there, he is described as leaving the group so that he could pray privately.

 The synoptics state that Jesus asked God for the burden of death by crucifixion to save humankind be taken from him, though still leaving the final choice to God.
 Luke states that an angel appeared and strengthened Jesus, who then accepted God's will and returned to his disciples.
 The synoptics state that the three disciples that were with Jesus had fallen asleep, and that Jesus criticized them for failing to stay awake even for an hour, suggesting that they pray so that they could avoid temptation.

 At that point, Judas gave Jesus a kiss, as a pre-arranged sign to those that had accompanied Judas as to who Jesus was.
 Having been identified, the officers arrested Jesus, although one of Jesus's disciples attempted to stop them with a sword and cut off the ear of one of the arresting officers.
 The Gospel of John specifies that was Simon Peter and identifies the wounded officer with Malchus, the servant of Caiaphas, the High Priest of Israel.
 Luke adds that Jesus healed the wound.
 John, Matthew, and Luke state that Jesus criticized the violent act, insisting that they do not resist Jesus's arrest.
 In Matthew, Jesus made the well known statement "all who live by the sword, shall die by the sword".

-The account in the Gospel of John differs from that of the synoptics: only in John do Roman soldiers help to carry out the arrest.
+Roman soldiers only help to carry out the arrest in the Gospel of John.
 Judas leads the arresting party to Jesus, but rather than Judas pointing out Jesus, John has Jesus himself, "knowing all that was to happen to him", ask them whom they are looking for; when they say "Jesus of Nazareth", he replies "I am he", at which point all members of the arrest party went backward and fell to the ground.

 Only in the earliest version of Jesus's capture, appearing in the Gospel of Mark 14:51–52, is there any mention of a fleeing naked young man.